Learn more about the GFI Notify system. If you can’t find your answer, click below to send us a message.

 How long will food last in a freezer or refrigerator without power?

 A freezer that is 100% full could last up to 48 hours; a freezer that is 50% full could last up to 24 hours.
 A typical refrigerator will last only 4 hours after it loses power.
 Why take a chance?
 GFI Notify provides assurance and piece of mind for a very low cost.

 Remember that two SmartPlugs are free and come with your order.
 The first SmartPlug should be plugged into the GFI circuit that you want to monitor where you have a freezer or refrigerator or other crucial device plugged in.

-The second SmartPlug should be plugged into a non-GFI electrical outlet somewhere else on the premises (This second SmartPlug must always be switched “on”) The GFI Notify App will monitor both SmartPlugs to give you excellent information.
+The second SmartPlug should be plugged into a non-GFI electrical outlet somewhere else on the premises.
+The GFI Notify App will monitor both SmartPlugs to give you excellent information.

 For example, if you receive a notification from both smart plugs that power has been lost, you can conclude that power to the entire house has been lost and the GFI did not trip.
 When power is restored to the entire house, both smart plugs will report the restoration through the GFI Notify App.
 If, on the other hand, the SmartPlug monitoring the GFI circuit reports a power loss while the SmartPlug monitoring the non-GFI outlet does not, you can conclude that only the GFI outlet has tripped and you need to take remedial action.